alexnavarro/forecast/README.md

 ##Available Elements
 ###Main Screen
-Main screen of the app, the user can delete a city,see the detail screen or include a new city.
+Main screen of the app, the user can delete a city, see the detail screen or include a new city.

 <img src="/screenshots/main_screen.png" width="200">